Knossos Palace: a plunge into the heart of Minoan civilization

 - By car:

 If you have a car, the Palace of Knossos is easily accessible from downtown Heraklion.
-Just follow the signs (approx. 15-20 minutes by car).
+Just follow the signposts (approx. 15-20 minutes by car).

 Free parking is available close to the site.